groupoasys/Medical_data/README.md

 ## Goals ⚽

 The aim of this repository is to provide some details of the medical data sets used in paper [1].
-This article have been developed by some members of the [OASYS group](https://sites.google.com/view/groupoasys/home) thanks to the funding of the project [Flexanalytics](https://groupoasysflexanalytics.readthedocs.io/en/latest/).
-We suggest you to visit the related links to know more our research 😉
+This article has been developed by some members of the [OASYS group](https://sites.google.com/view/groupoasys/home) thanks to the funding of the project [Flexanalytics](https://groupoasysflexanalytics.readthedocs.io/en/latest/).
+We suggest you visit the related links to know more our research 😉

 ## How can I download the data? ⬇